 Tailored Subject/Research Guides can be developed for subjects of interest within classes, for individual class work, and for specific assignments.

-If you want a Research Guide made for a specific subject, class, or assignment, contact Carla.
+If you want a Research Guide made for a specific subject, class, or assignment, contact a librarian at email@example.com.

-Yale classes generally use Canvas or Classes*v2 and within these there is a Course Reserves section.
-The directions for putting Course Reserves into Canvas or Classes*v2 are found here.
+Yale classes use Canvas this resource there is a Course Reserves section.
+The directions for putting Course Reserves into Canvas are found here.

 What rules/laws govern what you can use in electronic reserves?
 Is it under copyright? or under public domain?